-The Early Years classrooms have defined areas with clearly labelled resources to ensure children can access them easily.
-Each classroom is set up in a way to provide children with experiences and activities in all of the seven areas of learning.
-Classrooms have a writing area, maths area, creative area, sand area, malleable area, water area, book corner, role play area, construction/small world area, outdoor area and teaching area.
+The Early Years classroom has defined areas with clearly labelled resources to ensure children can access them easily.
+The classroom is set up in a way to provide children with experiences and activities in all of the seven areas of learning.
+The classroom has a writing area, maths area, creative area, sand area, malleable area, book corner, role play area, construction/small world area, outdoor area and two teaching areas.
 A variety of activities are planned for and set up in the different areas each day.
 The adults move to whichever area their focus for the session/day is.

 Our outdoor GIFT (growing in faith together) garden was completed in October 2016, it incorporates a range of large and small scale areas and activities that promotes physical activity and challenge.
-There is a wide range of climbing and sliding equipment, mud kitchen, open ended role play building, games provision, den making and large scale block play, wheeled vehicles, large scale water play and literacy and maths opportunities.
+There is a wide range of climbing and sliding equipment, mud kitchen, open ended role play building, games provision, den making and large scale block play, large scale water play and literacy and maths opportunities.
 It is comprehensively risk assessed and daily checks are completed.
-The area needs four members of staff to be fully opened.
-If there are less staff, then provision areas need to be closed.
-Early Years staff produce a weekly plan highlighting which staff are responsible for which area for the week and outlines quality interaction and activities.